KonstantinSKY/Selen/README.md

 # SELEN
-this is a mini framework or an add-on for the selenium and unitest frameworks
+this is a mini framework or an add-on for the selenium and unitest frameworks for Python

 ## Basic goals